 The quotient between measured reflected radiance and measured incoming radiance (Radiancereflected / Radianceincoming) is called reflectance.
 Reflectance provides a stable unit of measurement which is independent from illumination and is the percentage of the total measurable radiation, which has not been absorbed or transmitted.

 A white reference is a surface with a reflectance property of nearly 100% across the visible, near infrared and shortwave infrared part of the electromagnetic spectrum.
-Accordingly, a radiance measurement of a white reference is the same as the measurment of incoming radiance.
-White reference measurments therefore serve for calculating the reflectence of a target surface.
+Accordingly, a radiance measurement of a white reference is the same as the measurement of incoming radiance.
+White reference measurements therefore serve for calculating the reflectance of a target surface.
 A typical material used as a white reference is spectralon.
 Spectralon is well suited due to its Lambertian reflectance characteristics, i.e., radiation is reflected from any incident illumination into all viewing directions equally.

 This seminar session utilizes the ASD FieldSpec 3.
-This device has separate detectors for the VNIR (350-1000nm), the SWIR1 (1000-1800nm) and the SWIR2 (1800-2500nm) to measure the reflected radiance in 2151 bands.
+This device has separate detectors for the visible and near-infrared VNIR (350-1000nm) and the short-wave infrared SWIR1 (1000-1800nm) and SWIR2 (1800-2500nm) to measure the reflected radiance in 2151 bands.
 The measurement of each band can be described with a Gaussian response function, where the spectral resolution is the Full-Width-Half-Maximum (FWHM) and the spectral sampling interval is the distance between neighboring bands.
 The spectral resolution of the ASD FieldSpec 3 is 3 nm in the shorter and 10 nm in the longer wavelengths.
 Spectral sampling interval is 1.4 nm at 350 to 1000 nm and 2 nm at 100 to 2000 nm.

-Proceed with the laboratory data (‘asd_radiance_tile.txt’,‘asd_reflectance_leaf.txt’).
-As described in the lab measurment videos, the data sets contain multiple radiance measurements of a red tile and a white reference, and reflectance measurements of tree leaves of different vitality.
+Proceed with the laboratory data.
+As described in the lab measurement video, the data sets contain multiple radiance measurements of a red tile, a white reference, a piece of asphalt, and reflectance measurements of tree leaves of different vitality.

 |meas.000||First radiance measurement of the white reference|